RocketSoftware/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

     If you are prompted to delete some user files, choose **No**.

-    Setting the missing Compiler directives triggers a full rebuild of the project.There are still errors reported for two of the COBOL files as Eclipse has not been able to determine their Compiler directives.
-The files contain EXEC CICS and you can enable manually the CICS preprocessor for the two files.
+    Setting the missing Compiler directives triggers a full rebuild of the project.

-To set the compiler directives on **SCASH00P.cbl** and **SBANK80P.cbl** manually:

-1. Right-click one of these two files in the Application Explorer view, and click **Properties**.
-2. Expand **COBOL**, and click **CICS Preprocessors**.
-3. Check **Enable file specific directives**, and check **Use CICS Preprocessor**.
-4. Click **Apply and Close**.
-5. Repeat the above steps for the other file.

-    This triggers a full rebuild of the project.
 The project should compile cleanly now.

 **Adding Data Files**